Tags: crypto

 Now I am going to try and explain the method, but it was explained very good in the article so I encourge you to go and read it from there. (and for those who understood it, just skip to part 4)

-*I will use p[:i] and q[:i], that means all the bits until the ith bit.
+*for those not fluent in python, note that I will write % instead of mod, and use ** for power. *I will use p[:i] and q[:i], that means all the bits until the ith bit.
 (I am including the 0th bit, and not including the ith bit)

-The method explained in the article is basiclly to guess p and q bit by bit, and for each bit to check if it is correct by multiplying p and q mod 2**i, and at the end to check if p*q=n. (and if they are prime)
+(note that here we start this iteration at i=1, and not i=0) The method explained in the article is basiclly to guess p and q bit by bit, and for each bit to check if it is correct by multiplying p and q mod 2*i, and at the end to check if pq=n. (and if they are prime) it works because:

-- `p*q % (2**i) = (p % 2**i) * (q % 2**i) % (2**i)`
+p*q % (2**i) = (p % 2**i) * (q % 2**i) % (2**i)

-- `N % (2**i) = p[:i] * q[:i] % (2**i)`
+==>N % (2**i) = p[:i] * q[:i] % (2**i)

-(btw it is faster doing it using `& (2**i - 1)` instead of modulo, but I will stick to what the article said for simplicity )
+instead of modulo, but I will stick to what the article said for simplicity )lets say we have an integer N=p*q,

 we start at the 0th bit, where i=1, we have ? and 1: